OpenPMU/OpenPMU_XML_SV_Simulator/README.md

 ## Getting Started:

 The code is run from the command line using `python OpenPMU_XML_SV_SimulatorGUI.py`.
 You may be asked to install some dependencies.
-Usually you will only need 'netifaces', which may install with `pip install netifaces`.

-Depending on the location of your OpenPMU dependancies, you may need to edit the line which imports `tools.py`.
+This simulator is useful to provide simulated waveform data to the [OpenPMU Phasor Estimator](https://github.com/OpenPMU/OpenPMU_Phasor_Estimator).

 ## Cite this work: